NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Adds SignalP6.0 identification of cleavage sites for signal peptides

-*TO DO: Add AF2 re-prediction of proteins without signal sequence as needed* *TO DO: Add predictions of post-translational modifications made with PTMGPT2*
+*TO DO: Add AF2 re-prediction of proteins without signal sequence as needed*

 #### Step 3 - Add UniProt & GO annotations

 Parses the UniProt database and inserts annotation information on function, subcellular location, post-translational modifications, and gene ontology terms

-*This section of the code should be considered experimental; while a handful of extracted annotations have been manually confirmed, more extensive manual checks are required.*

 #### Step 4 - Predict IDRs and their properties